Article

 In a wild stroke of luck, two of our earliest community members, and cofounders of the coop where a game enthusiast with an MBA that turned to community gardening, (social) permaculture and agroforestry design AND a social media specialist with a master in social psychology and a master in sustainable development.
 With skills like that falling into the team we could nerd out on the topic of non-hierarchical governance like in a dream.
 And boy did we :)

-Around that time I read Reinventing Organisations, and Entangled Life in parallel.
-It was a weirdly spiritual experience to imagine human organisations collaborating like natural ecosystems, instead of like armies under central command.
+Around that time I read Reinventing Organizations, and Entangled Life in parallel.
+It was a weirdly spiritual experience to imagine human organizations collaborating like natural ecosystems, instead of like armies under central command.
 Looking around and seeing how human systems of different complexity work, and fail to work, and how this relates to their centralized control, or the lack thereof, gave us a lot of ideas to play with, but the big question that kept challenging us (or me for certain) was how to translate these ideas into concrete actions or better yet: habitual behavior.

 One of our team introduced Many Voices One Song, which almost reads like a recipe book for what we were trying to do.
 And she also introduced an expert in sociocracy to help us.
 This coincidentally turned out to be the former director of the sociocratic school my kids went to a few years back.
 I felt a bit clueless, but went along the ride.

-From the book I found pointed me to https://sociocracy30.org/, which is currently my favorite candy store for organisational patterns.
+From the book I found pointed me to https://sociocracy30.org/, which is currently my favorite candy store for organizational patterns.
 We took several of those, implemented them in voedselboskabouters.nl.
 At the same time I reconnected with Tiziano and we decided to start implementing these patterns at Squads as well.
 The main argument there was that having a single CEO is a risk, especially if that CEO is holding keys to the kingdom with little redundancy.
 We set out to empower the community to run Squads, without the need for a CEO (I'd still be doing the virtual dishes of course, so I would be out of a job just yet ;) ).
 Anyway, thanks for sticking around for this long intro.
 Let's get to the meat of the article, finally…

 How it works